justMoritz/phpfunctions/readme.md

 ## ABOUT:

 Collection of PHP functions written and used in some of my projects.
-Credit given where do, most of the code is adapted, and this repo represents a collection.
+Credit given where due, most of the code is adapted, and this repo represents a collection.

 ## `startsWith` and `endsWith`